sergmudrea/CyberKid1.0/Research.md

 sergmudrea — Game architect, curriculum designer, full-stack developer.

 "Code is the new literacy.
 We teach reading through stories.
 We should teach programming through play."

+⭐ Star this repository if you believe programming education needs a revolution.